 Before arriving to any new destination, researching the place is not only common, but a smart thing to do.
 Unless you totally want to wing it, which is fun, but when you have kids, winging anything is more of a hassle than the joy of it.
-So when I started my orientation of Best Barcelona Hop On Hop Off Bus Tours, Barri Gotic, or Gothic Quarter must have been the most popular thing to pop up consistently.
+So after i got out of the Metro of Barcelona and started my orientation of Best Barcelona Hop On Hop Off Bus Tours, Barri Gotic, or Gothic Quarter must have been the most popular thing to pop up consistently.
 And of course, we decided to visit the Gothic Quarter.

 And for good reason!